That depends on the particular circumstances associated with your piece of equipment.

 In cases where repair costs are likely to exceed equipment value or customer budget, we may deem the work non-viable.
 We consider the condition, faults, value and work needed to properly repair a piece of equipment and even the customer when making this call.
 Let’s look at some examples:

 It’s important to understand that we are not responsible for equipment condition, faults, customer budget, parts or manufacturer support availability, or overall repair viability.
-These elements are beyond our control, something which should be obvious but is worth mentioning.
+These elements are obviously beyond our control.

 Example

 I recently worked on an old amplifier, in poor condition, with various issues.
 The owner had emptied an entire can of WD-40 into it, it had been modified without documentation, messed with by various people, and was dirty, damaged and not well cared for.
-It was brought to us only after everyone who shouldn’t have touched it, had.
-I don’t want equipment when it’s too late.
+It was brought to us after everyone who shouldn’t have touched it, had.

 Mike, why even bother looking at equipment like this?